bovinehero/hunt-showdown/README.md

 # Hunt Showdown

 This site is a fake hunt marketing site for the popular battle-royal & PVE game [Hunt Showdown](https://www.huntshowdown.com/) built in CSS anf HTML.

+As a four marketing site the main goal is to focus on a media heavy approach, as typically large blocks of texts do not aide sales.

+## index.html

+To function as the langing page.
+This contains the eye candy animation in adition to video media, additionally as a marketing site a purchase call to action to purchase at the base of the page.

+## store.html

+Static gallerys with uniform images with links out to purchase the games different editions and DLC content

+## gallery.html

+Flexible gallery of image content that includes social media, concept art and screenshots.

+## signup.html

+A form page that takes user details and signs them up for the newsletter.
+This is mocked as there is currently no endpoint for this functionality.

 (ADD MORE)